 - Not all software has been built for Great Lakes.
-If software you need is not available, please submit a ticket.
+If software you need is not available, please submit a ticket to email@example.com.

-- The InfiniBand speed will be 50 Gb/s, which is half of the 100 Gb/s speed we will have with finalized firmware for HDR.
+- The HDR InfiniBand speed is 100 Gb/s speed.
 As a comparison, InfiniBand speeds on Flux range from 40-100 Gb/s.
-Latency should not be affected.

 - During this preliminary phase, there will be no charge for using Great Lakes.

 Who Should Consider being an Early User